shreyas-078/shreyas-078/README.md

 # Shreyas' Coding Portfolio

-My name is **Shreyas Salankimatt**, and I'm passionate about coding and software development.
+My name is **Shreyas Salankimatt**.
 This portfolio serves as a showcase of my skills, interests, and projects.
 Feel free to explore and get to know more about my journey in the fascinating world of programming.

 ## Tech Stack